ZarnackGroup/racoon_clip/docs/tutorial.rst

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If your experiment does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to other.
-In order to account for all of them and also allow other experimental setups racoon uses a barcode consisting of umi1+experimental_barcode+umi2 is used.
+If your data does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to other.
+In order to account for all of them and also allow other experimental setups racoon uses a barcode consisting of **umi1 + experimental_barcode + umi2** is used.
 Parts of this barcode that do not exist in a particular data set can be set to length 0.
-These are the parameters to manually set up your barcode+UMI architecture:
+These are the parameters to manually set up your barcode&UMI architecture:

 - **barcodeLength** (int): length of the complete barcode (UMI 1 + experimental barcode + UMI 2)